 In 2015, my family and I decided to build a home greenhouse to expand our gardening options and growing season.
 The greenhouse we chose was a 20’x10′ unit wade with 10mm double wall polycarbonate wall and roof panels.
 We thought that the frame would be rigid enough that our greenhouse foundation could be a simple heavy wooden frame on the ground (most greenhouse kits recommend either railroad ties or a poured concrete foundation).

 Unfortunately, that didn’t work out so well.
 Given the size of the greenhouse, no matter how carefully we tried to level the frame, we still couldn’t get it completely square along the entire length.
 I didn’t want to sacrifice the ability to plant straight in the dirt inside the greenhouse, and whatever we built had to stay level during the course of yearly freeze and thaw cycles here in Wisconsin.
 We had to think outside the box – or at least build a different sort of box.
 As promised, I’m showing how we did it.

 Our Uber-Sturdy Greenhouse Foundation

 The greenhouse foundation design that my husband came up with is similar to frost protected deck footing.
 I’ll explain the concept and then follow up with step by step photos.

 There are six 8″ concrete tube footings (one at each corner and one midway down each of the 20 foot sides).
 These are tied together with 20 foot long 2″x10″ boards (stringers) bolted through each of the concrete tubes and 10 foot long 2″x10″ boards (stringers) bolted into the 20 foot long boards.
-This box frame is back filled with dirt to eliminate any space where varmints might want to move in and maintain a more uniform temperature and moisture distribution around the wood.
-Finally, the box frame is capped off with 2″x12″ boards and the greenhouse is secured the the 12′ wide boards.
+Fill the box frame with dirt to eliminate any space where varmints might want to move in and maintain a more uniform temperature and moisture distribution around the wood.
+Finally, the box frame is capped off with 2″x 12″ boards and the greenhouse is secured the the 12′ wide boards.